dotnet/runtime/docs/design/features/NonGC-Heap.md

 ## Limitations: which objects cannot be allocated on NonGC heaps
 The NonGC Heap, while powerful and beneficial, comes with certain inherent limitations, both obvious and specific to the current design used by CoreCLR and NativeAOT:
-* **Immortal objects only:** Only immortal objects should be allocated on NonGC heap.
+* **Non-immortal objects:** Only immortal objects should be allocated on NonGC heap to avoid "dead weight" in that heap.
-* **Avoid unloadble contexts:** NonGC heap should never be used for objects belonging to unloadable contexts.
+* **Objects from unloadble contexts:** NonGC heap should never be used for objects belonging to unloadable contexts.
 Doing so could lead to potential memory leaks.
 As a consequence, all string literals associated with **unloadable** Assembly Load Contexts (ALCs) won't be placed in the NonGC Heap.
 * **No References to GC Heap's objects:** NonGC heap **must** never contain references to GC heaps' objects.
 However, it may contain references to other NonGC objects and GC heaps are allowed to reference NonGC objects.
 * The current design of CoreCLR's `FrozenObjectHeapManager` has certain design limitations such as:
   * Large objects are not supported.